wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/active-response_agent.rst

 		<active-response>
 		</active-response>

-In the active response configuration section, an existing command is bound to one or more rules or rule types along with additional criteria for when to execute the command.
-There is no limit to the number of active responses that can be used, however, each active response must be configured in its own separate ``<active-response>`` section.
+In the active response configuration section each active response must be configured in its own separate ``<active-response>`` section.

-.. note:: It is also necessary include active-response configuration in the manager side, check :ref:`here <reference_ossec_active_response_manager>`.
+.. note:: It is also necessary to include active-response configuration in the manager side, check :ref:`here <reference_ossec_active_response_manager>`.

 Options
 -------